edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

 <p>
 <hr>
 <p>
-Here is the Colab notebook to to along with the videos, so you can see the formulas again.
+Here is the Colab notebook to to along with the videos, so you can see the formulas again.<p>
 [Linear function notebook](https://colab.research.google.com/drive/1UJ1w-XFTuCfK6FI3H2GT0lbxd2HO3tQ6?usp=sharing)<p>
 <p>
 <hr>